Numerical Verification of Perturbative Schwinger-Dyson Resummation on Lattice Models

-Throughout this manuscript, $A_{ij} \equiv K_{ij} + \Phi_0 (i) \mathbb{1}_{ij}$, $K_{ij}$ is the $M \times M$ 2D discrete Laplacian matrix with periodic boundary conditions, and $(A^{-1})_{ij}$ is the propagator between lattice sites $i$ and $j$.
 We can then expand the action perturbatively, since we are interested in the terms that dominate in the action for large $N$.
 Ignoring the constant and linear terms, the action takes the form:

-where $S^{(2)}(i,j) = \delta_{ij} - (A^{-1})_{ij}(A^{-1})_{ji}$ and $S^{(k)}(i_1,\cdots,i_k) = (-1)^k(k-1)!
-(A^{-1})_{i_1 i_2}(A^{-1})_{i_2 i_3}\cdots (A^{-1})_{i_k i_1}$.
-The perturbative expansion provides a straightforward method to determine the stationary point, which we will cover in detail in Section \ref{sec: results}.
+where $S^{(2)}(i,j) = \delta_{ij} - (A^{-1})_{ij}(A^{-1})_{ji}$ and $S^{(k)}(i_1,\cdots,i_k) = (-1)^{k-1}(k-1)!
+(A^{-1})_{i_1 i_2}$ $(A^{-1})_{i_2 i_3}$ $\cdots (A^{-1})_{i_k i_1}$.
+The perturbative expansion provides a straightforward method to determine the stationary point, which we will cover in detail in section \ref{sec: results}.
 Figure \ref{tikz: feynman} contains the Feynman diagrams for $S^{(2)}, S^{(3)},$ and $S^{(4)}$.
 Diagrams for higher order terms simply follow this pattern.